doginono/SceneSAM/README.md

 conda activate wsnsl
 ```

-## Visualizing WSNSL Results on Replica
+## Precomputed WSNSL Results on Replica
 Some generated meshes from the Replica Dataset are provided in the repository ready to be examined using for example meshlab.

 ```bash